gaultier/blog/rust_c++_interop_trick.md

 Alternatively, if we cannot or do not want to change the Rust signature, we can make the C++ helper `get_std_string_pointer_and_length` have a C convention and take a void pointer, so that Rust will call the helper itself, at the cost of numerous casts in and out of `void*`.

+## Improving the std::string situation

+- Instead of modeling `std::string` as an array of bytes whose size is platform-dependent, we could move this field to the end of the C++ class and remove it entirely from Rust (since it is unused there).
+This would break `sizeof(User) == sizeof(UserC)`, it would now be `sizeof(User) - sizeof(std::string) == sizeof(UserC)`.
+Thus, the layout would be exactly the same (until the last field which is fine) between C++ and Rust.
+However, it will be an ABI breakage, if external users depend on the exact layout of the C++ class, and C++ constructors will have to be adapted since they rely on the order of fields.
+This approach is basically the same as the [flexible array member](https://en.wikipedia.org/wiki/Flexible_array_member) feature in C.
+- If allocations are cheap, we could store the name as a pointer: `std::string *` on the C++ side, and on the Rust side, as a void pointer: `*const std::ffi::c_void`, since pointers have a guaranteed size on all platforms.
+That has the advantage that Rust can access the data in `std::string`, by calling a C++ helper with a C calling convention.
+But some will dislike that a naked pointer is being used in C++.

 ## Conclusion